 The final prototype is EMOTIDOG, an augmented dog collar that is fitted with several sets of sensors that monitor the psychophysiology of the host animal.
 Based on a range of factors, a clever AI algorithm is able to determine your dog's emotional state, which is shown using an emoticon on the small screen affixed to the collar.
 This allows you to get an idea of your dog's mental state.

 These prototypes all exist, however are speculative designs.
 They function as tangible visions of future pet technology, based on current trends.
 The appearance and branding is based on current start-up aesthetics.
-For example, compare the Quantified Pets websites to real products like Whistle and FitBark.
+For example, look at real products like Whistle and FitBark.

 We used these speculative designs to explore the opinions of pet owners and veterinary experts in a series of focus groups.
 Overwhelmingly we found that while the pet owners were excited by the promise of this kind of technology, the veterinary experts were horrified by the potential harm such devices could cause to the human-animal relationship.
 Most shockingly, we found that pet owners would more readily trust the opinions of such quantified pet technology over the opinion of a qualified veterinarian.